From there on, I shared the information with my husband and we made a conscious decision to avoid their use when raising our son.

 Have patience.
 All things are difficult before they become easy. ~ Saadi

-I learned this strategy from Judy Arnall’s book Discipline Without Distress: 135 tools for raising caring, responsible children without time-out, spanking, punishment or bribery.
+I learned this strategy from author Judy Arnall’s book Discipline Without Distress.

 The idea is to tell your kids exactly what you want them to do instead of telling them to stop doing something.

-- For example, instead of saying, “No hitting!” to your kids, try a firm, “I expect you to use your words when you’re upset with your brother.”
+- Instead of saying, “No hitting!” try a firm “I expect you to use your words when you’re upset with your brother.”

-Sometimes, when you tell kids what not to do, they do that exact thing.
+Sometimes, when you tell your kids what not to do, they do that exact thing.

-Lawrence J. Cohen, author of Playful Parenting, believes that almost every “misbehaviour” that we see in kids is a result of that child feeling disconnected.
+Lawrence J. Cohen, author of Playful Parenting, believes that almost every “misbehaviour” that we see in children is a result of that child feeling disconnected.

-Sounds simple right?
-But I know – it’s not easy.
+Sounds so simple right?
+But I know it’s not easy.

 Judy talks about how when our kids are little, following through might mean that we have to physically pick up our child and remove them from a situation, or physically stop them from doing something.

-- For example, if our child is hitting his/her sibling – you may need to jump in and physically stop them from further hitting.
+- For example, if your child is hitting her sibling – you may need to jump in and physically stop her from further hitting.
 Read more here about Helping Aggressive Kids.

-- If you have asked a child to come inside from playtime, and they are refusing, you may have to take their hand and guide them.
+- If you have asked your child to come inside from playtime, and he refuses, you may have to take his hand and guide him.

-- Sometimes, following through means picking up your child and carrying them away from a situation.
+- Sometimes, following through means picking up your child and carrying him away from a situation.
 I know…NOT fun…I’ve been there.
 But sometimes necessary.